 - a 500 ml water bottle will cost between 20 cents to 40 cents USD.

 - 1 liter 40 cents to 1 USD.

 - A 22-liter home-type water bottle will cost around 2 USD (not including the deposit of the bottle).

-The prices above are market prices and in cafes and restaurants, bottled water will be significantly more expensive.
+The prices above are market prices, and bottled water in cafes and restaurants will be significantly more expensive.

 Kızılay is the most popular and well-known mineral water brand in Turkey.
 The other best brands are Uludag and Sırma.